The Invisible Backslash: How a Shell Escaping Bug Silently Corrupted 20 Releases

 This is the part of debugging where you start building theories that feel brilliant and turn out to be completely wrong.

-npm updated something. node_modules/.package-lock.json had a fresh timestamp from April 3rd.
+Second theory: npm updated something. node_modules/.package-lock.json had a fresh timestamp from April 3rd.
 Suspicious.
 But the actual tauri-cli binary?
 File date: February 4th.
 Version: 2.10.0.
 Unchanged.

 Two hours in.
-No leads.
-Just a growing list of things that aren't the problem.
+No leads, just a growing list of things that aren't the problem.

 The breakthrough